Lounge for nursing moms is a home run

 Unfortunately, once the baby is born, the brain fog may not lift immediately.

-“Whether or not these symptoms persist beyond pregnancy depends on many factors, such as sleep deprivation and stress,” says Dr. Goodwin.
+“Whether or not these symptoms persist beyond pregnancy depends on many factors,” says Dr. Goodwin.
 Given the unpredictability of a newborn’s sleep schedule, ‘baby brain’ could continue for months after giving birth.

 While “baby brain” is a cute way of saying “mental exhaustion,” Dr. Goodwin assures that this phenomenon is not unusual to experience during pregnancy — and even for months after.
 She admits to claiming “baby brain” from time-to-time years after the birth of her own child.